 If you are pregnant and struggling with disordered eating:

-- Extra appointments with your prenatal health provider may be necessary to more closely track the growth and development of your baby.
+- Extra appointments may be necessary to more closely track the growth and development of your baby.

 - Allow your prenatal health provider to weigh you.
-This information is essential to track the health of your baby.
+This information is essential to tracking the health of your baby.
 If you would prefer not to monitor your weight gain, ask your doctor about standing on the scale backwards and instruct them to not share the number with you.